ef1j/Art1/README.md

 Known issues:

-The legacy `art1.f` does not initialize the AR1 and AR2 arrays.
-This can lead to unprintable characters in the arrays and misprints when the commands on the initializing card skip colums.
+The legacy `art1.f` program does not initialize the AR1 and AR2 arrays.
+This can lead to unprintable characters in the arrays and misprints when the commands in the initializing card skip columns.
 A modified version of the Art1 program `art21.f` includes code to initialize each array to space characters.

 ## ACKNOWLEDGMENTS